Filing a Claim: Support Your Clients After the Flood

 Three steps to help clients recover:

 After experiencing a flood loss, clients will need to file a flood claim directly with their insurance agent or carrier.
 During this initial call, you can set expectations with clients about their coverage amount, deductibles, and what is and isn’t covered under their policy.

 You should also set expectations for the claims process, which includes the following steps:

 1) Clients should report their loss immediately to their insurance agent or insurance carrier.

-2) An adjuster should contact them within 24-48 hours.
+2) An adjuster should contact them within 24-48 hours to schedule a remote or on-site inspection.
 It may take longer, depending on the severity and scale of the flood event.

 3) They should have the following information available when reporting a claim: